 We may change this policy from time to time in accordance with changes at CIWM or to reflect changes to regulation or legislation.
 Please check this page regularly to ensure that you are happy with any changes.
 By using our website and sharing personal information with us you are agreeing to be bound by this policy.

-500 Quadra Pavilion Drive
+500 Pavilion Drive,

-Northampton Business Park
+Northampton Business Park,

-- Who are we?
+1. Who are we?

-CIWM comprises of its regional centres and its trading subsidiary CIWM Enterprises Ltd (Registered Company Number2731563), a wholly owned subsidiary of CIWM which trades only to raise funds for its parent company (collectively referred to herein as “the controllers”, “we”, “us”, “our”).
+CIWM comprises of its ten regional centres and its trading subsidiary CIWM Enterprises Ltd (Registered Company Number2731563), a wholly owned subsidiary of CIWM which trades only to raise funds for its parent company (collectively referred to herein as “the controllers”, “we”, “us”, “our”).

-Please note that CIWM and CIWM Enterprises Ltd are the joint data controllers of your personal data and we are regulated by the Information Commissioner’s Office (ICO) in the UK.
+Please note that CIWM and CIWM Enterprises Ltd are the joint data controllers of your personal data and are regulated by the Information Commissioner’s Office (ICO) in the UK.

-- How do we collect information from you?
+2. How do we collect information from you?

 - when you provide it to us directly by filling in forms on CIWM’s website, or when you correspond with us by phone, email or otherwise;

-- when you provide permission to other organisations to share it with us (includes Facebook, Linked-in or Twitter etc.) or when you use our websites or other applications;
+- when you provide permission to other organisations to share it with us (including social media networks, such as Facebook, LinkedIn or Twitter) or when you use our websites or other applications;

-- What information do we collect about you?
+3. What information do we collect about you?

 Our website, which has a URL starting https://, is a secure website which is scanned regularly (at least once per calendar quarter) for compliance with the credit card companies' security requirements.
 We do not store any financial information, including debit/credit card details, on our website.
-Where you choose to pay online via debit/credit card to purchase any of our services or products your payment will be processed and managed through our secure website and links automatically to an independent third party payment solution provider.
+Where you choose to pay online via debit/credit card to purchase any of our services or products, your payment will be processed and managed through our secure website and links automatically to an independent third-party payment solution provider.

-- How we use the information we collect?
+4. How we use the information we collect?